SuyashLakhotia/UniversityNotes/CZ 4041 - Machine Learning/L - k-Nearest Neighbor Classifier.md

 ## Normalization

-Another issue is that the feature may need to be scaled to prevent the distance from being dominated by some features.
+Another issue is that features may need to be scaled to prevent the distance from being dominated by some features.
 For example, the height of a person may vary from 1.5m to 1.8m but the income may vary from $10K to $10M.
-The solution is to normalize the features on different scales.
+The solution is to normalize the features of different scales.

 ### Min-Max Normalization